Artlands/artlands.github.io/_news/open-to-work.md

 related_posts: false
 ---

-`📢 I am actively seeking tenure-track Assistant Professor positions in Computer Science.
+`📢 I am also seeking tenure-track Assistant Professor positions in Computer Science.
 If you are aware of any open positions or would like to connect, please feel free to reach out to me.`